Best Unified API Platforms 2026: The Shift to Agent-Based Infrastructure

 Best For: Traditional HRIS/ATS compliance.

 Merge is a strong legacy player for standard B2B integrations.
 It offers robust compliance features like SOC 2 Type II and detailed audit logs.
+As an api management platform, Merge provides comprehensive api management capabilities, including design, deployment, security, and monitoring for enterprise-grade solutions.
 However, it is strictly limited to official APIs.
-If your customers need data from a legacy utility provider or a government portal without an API, Merge cannot help you.
+If your customers need data from a legacy utility provider or a government portal without an API, Merge cannot help you, though it does support scalable api programs for enterprise clients.

 3. Apideck